 The risk level of the technique should be minimum otherwise it will adversely affect the organism as well as the environment.

 Gene editing should be avoided into the germline cells or into the developing embryo because it can create any new deleterious, lethal or harmful mutations into the population.

 Creating, manipulating or destroying a human embryo is not a legal activity and prohibited by USA, UK and other governments.
 After all, social, religious or moral sentiments of any individuals should not be affected.

-The off-target effect is the big challenge into the CRISPR-CAS9 gene editing technique.
-Many homologous DNA sequences are present into the genome of an organism.
+The off-target effect is a big challenge in the CRISPR-CAS9 gene editing technique.
+Many homologous DNA sequences are present in the genome of an organism.
 The gRNA can bind to any of this homologous DNA sequence.

 This results in the induction of the unknown mutation into the genome.
 The deleterious effect of new mutation may be harmful to the cell or the organism.